Tuesday, October 28, 2025

 I definitely did not have the courage to talk to the young woman on whom Sapphire is sort of drawn on that first day in typing class, and Joe is way ahead of me on other fronts, as well.

-He managed to avoid wasting a summer in junior high on Tom Swift Jr. fantasies, opting somehow to read instead from Heinlein and Clarke a bit earlier than I did, and he made time for the Book of Ether that summer, as well.
-He even read War and Peace and 1984 and other classics, along with the rest of his scriptures, during his sophomore and junior years in high school.
-(Well, I did read 1984 during my junior year, for the English class thesis.
+Joe managed to avoid wasting the summer between elementary and junior high on Tom Swift Jr. fantasies, opting somehow to read instead from Heinlein and Clarke a bit earlier than I did, and he made time for the Book of Ether that summer, as well.
+He even read War and Peace and 1984 and other classics, along with the rest of his scriptures, by his senior year in high school.
+(Well, I did read 1984 during my junior year, for the English class term paper.
 But not Animal Farm.)
-Way ahead of me.
+He's way ahead of me.

-Sapphire -- I have to admit, although I sort of carried a torch, for several years, for (the image in my mind of) the young woman who was the primary inspiration for Sapphire, I never really got to know her well enough to know whether I've steered clear enough away from portraying her.
-If I got too close, Sapphire, I apologize.
+Sapphire -- I have to admit, although I sort of carried a torch, or at least a huge crush, for several years for (the image in my mind of) the young woman who was the primary inspiration for Sapphire, I never really got to know her well enough to know whether I've steered clear enough away from portraying her.
+If I got too close, Phi, I apologize.

-Rick, Hec, Cyndy, Mr. Mori, all the rest are also composites, constructed for the convenience of the story, and I apologize in advance to the violence I've done to their characters, as well.
+Hec, Cyndy, Mr. Mori, all the rest are also composites, constructed for the convenience of the story, and I apologize in advance to the violence I've done to everybody's characters, as well.

-But this is really about the second microprocessor revolution that never happened, not Sapphire or me or our friends.
+But this is really about the microprocessor revolution second wave that never happened, not Sapphire or Rick or me or our friends.
 And about the illusion we call the butterfly effect.

 This belongs squarely in the class of alternate history fiction.